dottjt/plastic/chapters/07-gun.md

 "It's fine.
 I'll take it."
 I didn't care.
 The revolver made me feel powerful and that's all that really mattered to me in this moment.
 Knowing that it's all I really had.
 A feeling of permanence.
 A feeling.
 If I couldn't fondle her now, I sure as hell could with a gun n' a faulty handle.
 I sign the forms.
 I pay with my credit card.
 I'm a loser.
 The pink highlights sure were cute though.
 Now call me a soldier n' hand me my award.
 I had officially become a man.

 You know, it would have been nice to have my gun holstered inside the mall.
 Like some kind of cop.
 Instead, I had my groceries in hand like a single-income mother with a penchant for refinanced cigarettes.
-I was broke with a
+I was broke and I was beginning to show it.

 ## Scene 3 END